An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Experiments

-\textbf{Evaluated methods.} We use 4 global FL (GFL) and 2 personalized FL (pFL) aggregation methods as axes of comparison for the models, each representing a different approach to model aggregation: the seminal \textbf{FedAvg} \citep{fedavg} algorithm, \textbf{FedProx} \citep{fedprox}, which adds a proximal loss term to mitigate drift between local and global weights, \textbf{SCAFFOLD} \citep{scaffold}, which corrects client drift by using control variates to steer local updates towards the global model, \textbf{FedAdam} \citep{fedopt}, which decouples server-side and client-side optimization and employs the Adam optimizer \citep{adam} at the server for model aggregation, \textbf{FedBN} \citep{fedbn} which accommodates data heterogeneity by allowing clients to maintain their personal batch statistics, and by construction is only applicable to models with BN layers, and \textbf{FedPer} \citep{fedper} which personalizes the FL process by keeping the weights of the classifier head private to each client.
+\textbf{Evaluated methods.} We use 4 global FL (GFL) and 3 personalized FL (pFL) aggregation methods as axes of comparison for the models, each representing a different approach to model aggregation: the seminal \textbf{FedAvg} \citep{fedavg} algorithm, \textbf{FedProx} \citep{fedprox}, which adds a proximal loss term to mitigate drift between local and global weights, \textbf{SCAFFOLD} \citep{scaffold}, which corrects client drift by using control variates to steer local updates towards the global model, \textbf{FedAdam} \citep{fedopt}, which decouples server-side and client-side optimization and employs the Adam optimizer \citep{adam} at the server for model aggregation, \textbf{FedBN} \citep{fedbn} which accommodates data heterogeneity by allowing clients to maintain their personal batch statistics, and by construction is only applicable to models with BN layers, \textbf{FixBN} \citep{makingbn}, which fixes the batch statistics halfway through training in order to combat some of BN's issues, and \textbf{FedPer} \citep{fedper} which personalizes the FL process by keeping the weights of the classifier head private to each client.
 We note our proposal is an architectural one which is aggregation method-agnostic, thus we selected these widely known aggregation methods to represent a spectrum of strategies, from standard averaging to methods addressing client drift and personalization.
 This provides a robust comparison concentrated on the model architectures.

 \textbf{Evaluation metrics.} For Fed-ISIC2019, we report the average balanced accuracy due to heavy class-imbalance as in \citep{flamby}.
-For FedChest, a multi-label classification task with imbalanced classes, we report the mean AUROC on the held-out test set to account for varying class distributions, in addition to more extensive results in Appendix \ref{sub_app:fedchest_extra}.
+For FedChest, a multi-label classification task with imbalanced classes, we report the mean AUROC on the held-out test in this section and more metrics in Appendix \ref{sub_app:fedchest_extra}.
 We report the average accuracy for the other 3 datasets.
-In pFL settings, the objective is providing good in-federation models.
-Consequently, we report the average metrics of the best local models, as suggested in \citep{fedala}.
+In pFL settings, the objective is providing good in-federation models so we report the average metrics of the best local models, as suggested in \citep{fedala}.